Introduction

 Trusting your colleagues enables unprecedented levels of employee engagement and productivity.
 But the question is, how do you build that trust?
 The answer is deceptively simple and can be summed up in a single word; “workplace transparency”.

-The dearth of trust in the workplace correlates to the lack of transparency.
+The lack of trust in the workplace correlates to the lack of transparency.
 Ergo, it is simple to understand that if you cultivate openness in the workplace, then that will result in the creation of a highly productive, collaborative, and conducive work environment.

-What is Workplace Transparency?
+What is workplace transparency?

 An honest and open two-way communication channel between team members and management (even if you work remotely) is the best example of a transparent work environment.